magicalyak/ansible-tower/README.md

 * `-p 8080:8080` - Uses port 8080 for the Tower API, **required**.
 * `-p 443:443` - Uses port 443 for the Tower UI, **required**.
 * `-v /certs` - Certificate and license file location
-* `-v /var/lib/postgresql/9.4/main` - Database Folder to preseve data across container upgrades (this is not working)
+* `-v /var/lib/postgresql/9.4/main` - Database Folder to preseve data across container upgrades (this may not be working)
-* `-e ANSIBLE_TOWER_VER=latest` - Set to specific version of tower or put at latest. (this is not working)
+* `-e ANSIBLE_TOWER_VER=latest` - Set to specific version of tower or put at latest.
-* `-e ADMIN_PASSWORD=changeme` - Administrator passwords (don't use special symbols). (this is not working)
+* `-e ADMIN_PASSWORD=changeme` - Administrator passwords (don't use special symbols).
 * `-e SERVER_NAME=localhost` - hostname for tower to use (for cert generation) (this is not working).
+* `-e REBUILD=0` - set to 1 to rebuild ansible-tower.

-It is based on ubuntu xenial with s6 overlay, for shell access whilst the container is running do `docker exec -it ansible-tower /bin/bash`.
+It is based on centos7, for shell access whilst the container is running do `docker exec -it ansible-tower /bin/bash`.

 ## Setting up the application
 Webui can be found at `https://<your-ip>:443`